A History of Swiss Gold Refining and Valcambi

 Since its founding in 1961, Valcambi has built a stellar reputation as one of the leading gold refineries in both Switzerland and Europe, as well as around the world.
 Their path to becoming one of the most influential gold refineries has ties to Switzerland’s role as the leading gold refiner in the world.

-Today, Valcambi refines thousands of pounds of precious metals daily and are well-known for many reasons, including as the exclusive refiner for Credit Suisse (a global investment bank), an approved member of the London Bullion Market Association (LBMA), and the top name in gold and silver bullion.
+Today, Valcambi refines thousands of pounds of precious metals daily and are well-known for many reasons, including as the exclusive refiner for Credit Suisse (a global investment bank), an approved member of the London-based industrial group that oversees precious metals, and the top name in gold and silver bullion.
 Understanding how Valcambi came to be one of the most reputable gold refineries is vital to understanding its history.

 Valcambi Société Anonyme (that’s what the SA stands for, basically the same as Inc in a U.S. corporation) is the world’s top source of Swiss gold.